jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 Tip: all the following code should be between `script` tags.

-1. To use any of Mapbox's tools, APIs, or SDKs, you'll need a Mapbox [access token](https://docs.mapbox.com/help/glossary/access-token/).
+1. To use any of Mapbox's tools, APIs, or SDKs, you'll need a Mapbox [access token](https://docs.mapbox.com/help/glossary/access-token/){:target="_blank"}.
 Mapbox uses access tokens to associate API requests with your account.

-	You can find your access tokens, create new ones, or delete existing ones on your Access Tokens page [https://account.mapbox.com/access-tokens/](https://account.mapbox.com/access-tokens/) or programmatically using the [Mapbox Tokens API](https://docs.mapbox.com/api/accounts/#tokens)._
+	You can find your access tokens, create new ones, or delete existing ones on your Access Tokens page.
+Log into Mapbox and go to [https://account.mapbox.com/access-tokens/](https://account.mapbox.com/access-tokens/){:target="_blank"}.

 	The first thing you'll need to do is add **your** access token, which gives you access to the mapbox API, access to styles associated with your account, and will track how many views your map has.
 Without this, the map will not work.